Non-standard interactions from the future neutrino solar sector: Introduction

 So far there has been no evidence for the existence of NSI and, therefore, we have only upper bounds on the strength of these new interactions coming from different types of experiments (for a comprehensive review on the status of NSI we refer the reader to Ref.~\cite{Farzan:2017xzy}).
 Further improvements in the constraints on NSI are expected from the next generation of oscillation experiments, since they will be sensitive to subleading effects.
 In the short-term, the medium-baseline reactor experiment JUNO~\cite{Djurcic:2015vqa} will measure the oscillation parameters of the solar sector $\theta_{12}$ and $\Delta m^2_{21}$, together with $\Delta m^2_{31}$, with unprecedented accuracy~\cite{An:2015jdp, Abusleme:2021zrw}.
 In parallel, the Hyper-Kamiokande detector~\cite{Hyper-Kamiokande:2018ofw} will study the high-energy spectrum of solar neutrinos with a vastly increased statistical power with respect to its predecessor, Super-Kamiokande \cite{Abe:2018uyc}.
 The complementarity of solar and long-baseline reactor experiments has been shown to successfully curtail the existence of non-standard interactions in the past~\cite{Miranda:2004nb, Escrihuela:2009up, Friedland:2004pp, Palazzo:2011vg, Guzzo:2004ue} and it will continue to be explored in the future.

 In this paper, we address the expected sensitivity of JUNO and Hyper-Kamiokande to NC-NSI with $d$-type quarks\footnote{The result for $u$-type quarks can be adapted by correcting the different fraction within the Sun.
-For electrons, however, the analysis would be more complex, since NSI would also affect the neutrino-electron scattering detection process in Hyper-Kamiokande.} and test the robustness of their measurements of solar oscillation parameters in the face of NSI.
+For electrons, however, the analysis would be more complex, since NSI would also affect the neutrino-electron scattering detection process in Hyper-Kamiokande and, therefore, axial NSI couplings would need to be considered as well.
+A complete analysis - including flavour-changing as well as non-universal vectorial and axial NSI couplings with electrons - would reach a considerable level of complexity and the large number of degrees of freedom would result in poor sensitivity to individual NSI couplings.
+In addition, the study of NSI with electrons is less phenomenologically interesting than that of NSI with quarks, since the degenerate LMA-D solution is completely excluded in the former due to the larger values required for non-universal NSI couplings.} and test the robustness of their measurements of solar oscillation parameters in the face of NSI.
 In section \ref{sec:teo}, we introduce the effective formalism used to parametrise NSI and how it translates to an effective two-neutrino approach.
 In sections \ref{sec:hk} and \ref{sec:juno}, the methods used in the simulation of both Hyper-Kamiokande and JUNO are explained in detail, and their individual sensitivities in the absence of NSI are examined.
 In section \ref{sec:results}, the sensitivity of each experiment to NSI is presented, as well as the expected results from the combination of both experiments.
 We also comment in this section on the status of the so-called LMA-D solution~\cite{Miranda:2004nb}, based on neutrino oscillation experiments alone.
 Finally, our main conclusions are summarised in section \ref{sec:conclusion}.